LouisRichard/LouisRichard/README.md

 ### Hi there 👋
 The Name is Louis.
 I'm a computer science student.
-Currently, I'm working on learning how to use Arch Linux on my laptop.
+Currently, I'm working on using Linux more optimally and keeping my Dell laptop from 2008 working.

-I've master the art of procrastination and being late is what you should expect from me ;)

 You can find out more about me on my [website](https://louisrichard.github.io/) hosted with [GitHub Pages](https://pages.github.com/)
+Or you can contact me at louis.richard@tutanota.com :) I may be slow but I try to check my emails everyday.